 When I tell my friends I created my own blog they all look at me with surprised looks.
 “When did you learn to code?” they ask.
-The truth is that starting a travel blog (or any kind of blog) has never been easier.
+The truth is that creating a travel blog (or any kind of blog) has never been easier.
 If you’re also wondering how it works, all the answers you need are here!
-I decided to put together an easy step-by-step guide outlining how to create a blog.
-Creating a blog can be broken down in the following steps:
+I decided to put together an easy step-by-step guide outlining how to create a blog in WordPress.
+How to create a blog can be broken down in the following steps:

 - Register your name on social media

 - Register your domain and sign up for Hostgator